ONSdigital/cell-key-perturbation-R/README.md

 This is an example showing how to create a perturbed table from data which has been included in this package in order to showcase the method.

-micro is an example dataset containing randomly generated data.
+micro is an example dataset (data table) containing randomly generated data.

-ptable_10_5 is an example ptable containing the rules to apply cell key perturbation with a threshold of 10 and rounding to base 5.
+ptable_10_5 is an example ptable (data table) containing the rules to apply cell key perturbation with a threshold of 10 and rounding to base 5.

 ``` r
 library(cellkeyperturbation)